Arianee/arianee-sdk/packages/wallet/README.md

 - `fetchLike`: `window.fetch` in browser environment, `node-fetch` in node environment
 - `eventManagerParams`: undefined
 - `arianeeAccessToken`: a `ArianeeAccessToken` instance from `@arianee/arianee-access-token` using the core instance derived from passed auth
+- `arianeeAccessTokenPrefix`: an optional `string` that can be added before the arianee access token payload to sign.
+This is useful to let the user know what they are signing and why.

 First, you need to import the `Wallet` class: